ShawnO86/weather/README.md

 --Styles change based on time of day.
 Day = light mode, Night = dark mode

+--Using express.js I route the API requests to a single object stored on the Node server.
+Then, I fetch the JSON object from the Node server into the frontend to display the used data.

 --APIs used:

 --geonames.org for latatude, longitude, population, state or region name, and country of destination